dotnet/docs-aspire/docs/messaging/nats-integration.md

 // After adding all resources, run the app...
 ```

 When .NET Aspire adds a container image to the app host, as shown in the preceding example with the `docker.io/library/nats` image, it creates a new NATS server instance on your local machine.
-A reference to your RabbitMQ server (the `nats` variable) is added to the `ExampleProject`.
+A reference to your NATS server (the `nats` variable) is added to the `ExampleProject`.

 The <xref:Aspire.Hosting.ResourceBuilderExtensions.WithReference%2A> method configures a connection in the `ExampleProject` named `"nats"`.
 For more information, see [Container resource lifecycle](../fundamentals/app-host-overview.md#container-resource-lifecycle).